Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Chaos

+\begin{rema} The limit in the definition exists by Fekete's lemma, the needed subadditivity being of the perks of the function $H$.
+The entropy $h_\mathrm{KS}(\omega)$ is never larger than $\log m$, with equality when all possible subwords of length $\ell$ appear in $\omega$ with the same asymptotic frequency.

-The value of an entropy is to be interpreted as the ``uncertainty'' of a random guess, with the case an object drawn among $N$ uniformly having uncertainty $\log N$; this makes uncertainty linear in the number of objects to be guessed in the sense that guessing $\ell$ independent objects each uniformly drawn among $N$ has uncertainty $\ell\log N$.
+The value of $h_\mathrm{KS}(\omega)$ is to be interpreted as the ``uncertainty'' of a random guess.
+The reference case is that of an object uniformly drawn among $N$, having uncertainty $\log N$; Observe that this makes uncertainty linear in the number of objects to be guessed in the sense that guessing $\ell$ independent objects each uniformly drawn among $N$ has uncertainty $\log(N^\ell) = \ell\log N$.
 More generally, one defines the uncertainty of a choice made according to a probability vector $(p_1,\dots, p_N)$ as $H(p_1,\dots, p_N)$, and this definition enjoys many natural properties (see e.g. \cite{walters1982ergodic} Theorem 4.1).
+The uncertainty of guessing a length-$\ell$ subword of $\omega$, when $\ell$ is large and we look far on the right of the word, is asymptotically of the order of $\ell\cdot h_\mathrm{KS}(\omega)$. \end{rema}